Markus¶

 )

-to make testing easier:
+to make testing and asserting specific outcomes easier:

 from markus.testing import MetricsMock